yzdxs/learn-anything/readme.md

 [I wrote an article on why I made this and what the future of this project is](https://medium.com/@NikitaVoloboev/knowledge-bootstrapping-36c97e0dee19#.lehca4z09).
 In short, mind maps are an incredibly effective way to make the connections between different areas in whatever I am trying to research and learn.
 I want to make a collaborative mind map of links and resources and present it all visually.
 In contrast to the current model of forming a question, entering it in the search engine and getting a static number of links as answer.
 I wish to present everything visually and provide the best resources one can use to learn the topic in depth.
 I want people to spend their time exploring what this world has to offer instead of wandering around, searching for questions to ask and problems to solve.

 I am also building a [web search engine](https://github.com/nikitavoloboev/knowledge-map-search-engine) to extend and bring this project to the web.
-As it stands, the [main mind map](https://my.mindnode.com/83qmKgoATj8TyKzprzsPfoirxa2g9WmFGx3xpr1J) takes too long to open (~ 1 minute) but I think it is worth the wait.
+As it stands, the [main mind map](https://my.mindnode.com/83qmKgoATj8TyKzprzsPfoirxa2g9WmFGx3xpr1J) takes too long to open (~ 2 minutes) but I think it is worth the wait.
 Each node you see on the graph is another mind map where everything is to be read from left to right.
 All the nodes of the graph can also be viewed [here](https://github.com/nikitavoloboev/knowledge-map#index-%EF%B8%8F).
 Thus if you wish, you can bookmark [this page](http://nikitavoloboev.xyz/knowledge-map/) and search for the node you need there.
 Perhaps you are looking for [some interesting quotes](https://my.mindnode.com/xenLnUXMQeADRoGCU9uCj5HgesBkbxvMzrLfU2pN) or [machine learning resources](https://my.mindnode.com/zB6jcZpgGYqpGBfys7LXzBaej8qgUBwAo7kJssze) or  some [interesting blogs you can read](https://my.mindnode.com/Lr33AxQg1yTrPzYJrAbFD7E6Wr7cM6YyoUfXaEzp).
 Just come here and search for what you wish.
 If you think something is missing, please [say it](https://github.com/nikitavoloboev/knowledge-map#contributing-) 💙.
 This is a collaborative project after all.

 So much time is wasted looking for resources and help.
 There is a lot of effort being done to [ease this process](https://github.com/sindresorhus/awesome) but still, you have to look for it.
 What if instead of searching, you could instead explore and get yourself 'up to speed' with what our world already collectively knows.